 Overnight Spa Breaks

 To make the most of your time you can book a spa hotel break.
 At Bryn Meadows we book these throughout the year for couples, groups of friends and even hen do packages and baby showers.
 As long as there is availability in the hotel and in Fusion Spa, last minute spa breaks can be booked.
 The majority of bedrooms have panoramic views over the golf course and surrounding countryside to help you feel completely relaxed.
 The rooms are finished with Italian furniture, soft furnishings and marble bath and sink tops.
 As well as spacious king sized beds with pure cotton sheets.
-Our spa breaks include a 2 course dinner in Blas Restaurant too.
+Our spa breaks include a £20pp dinner allocation in Blas Restaurant too.

 As a Golf and Spa resort our packages are very popular for couples and groups looking for a hotel break in Wales.
 Whilst one heads off to the spa the other can head to the golf course for 18 holes or time on the golf simulator before meeting back together.
 Day packages are also available who just want to visit for the day.